axlsx-styler-gem/axlsx_styler/README.md

 While [`axlsx`](https://github.com/randym/axlsx) is an excellent tool to build Excel spreadsheets in Ruby, the sheets styles are only applied immediately as the row is created.
 This makes it very difficult to style easily and effectively.

-To solve this issue, `axlsx_styler` was born to allow the separatation of styles from content within your `axlsx` code.
+To solve this issue, `axlsx_styler` was born to allow the separation of styles from content within your `axlsx` code.
 It gives you the ability to fill out a spreadsheet with data and apply styles later.

 Works well in any Rails app or outside of any specific Ruby framework.